mohits0631/the-nomad-project/README.md

 # the-nomad-project
-My first attempt at modern web design
+My first attempt at modern web design<br>
 The package.json file has also been included in the repository